KOSASIH/QPi-Stablecoin/docs/code_structure.md

 ├── scripts/                      # Deployment and utility scripts │   ├── deploy.js                 # Script for deploying smart contracts with migration support
 │   ├── setup.js                  # Initial setup script for the environment with configuration
 │   ├── generateKeys.js # Script for generating cryptographic keys with secure storage
 │   ├── audit.js                  # Script for running security audits on contracts
 │   └── monitor.js                # Script for monitoring contract events and transactions
 │
-├── examples/                     # Example applications and use cases │   ├── wallet Example/            # Example wallet implementation with advanced features │   │   ├── multiSigWalletExample.js # Example of using the multi-signature wallet
+├── examples/                     # Example applications and use cases │   ├── walletExample/            # Example wallet implementation with advanced features │   │   ├── multiSigWalletExample.js # Example of using the multi-signature wallet
 │   │   └── walletConnectExample.js   # Example of connecting to wallets using WalletConnect
 │   └── dAppExample/              # Example decentralized application